Skip to content

 7

-Expected result: Trusted → IoT works; IoT → Trusted blocked.
+Expected result: Trusted → IoT works; IoT → Trusted is refused/timed out on real ports, not just ICMP.

-If not: If IoT reaches Trusted, firewall rule isn't active — recheck rule order and that it's applied to LAN_IN or equivalent direction.
+If not: If IoT reaches Trusted, the firewall rule isn't active — recheck rule order and that it's applied in the right direction (LAN_IN / zone policy).
+If only ping is blocked but service ports work, you tested ICMP only — retest with curl/telnet.

 Smart-home VLAN segmentation completeness check